lpp1214/Hadoop-GIS/README.md

 # Hadoop-GIS
-solve problems about GIS on Hadoop
+some codes to solve problems about GIS on Hadoop like map algebra(Allocation, Distance, Gradient, KernelDensity...), Urban Informatics...